 Drain excess Omega-6 Fats with boiling water.

 As with anything of economy grade red-meats; what I will be eating is ultimately what the animals ate.
 Omega-6 is almost unavoidable given today’s prevalence of conveniences and abundances.
 These additional step/s with boiling water of course only reduce but sadly not fully eliminate the Omega 6 intakes.
-This is where weekly dose of Vitamin-E, to counter the reportedly excess pro-inflammatory, anti-thyroid tendencies – seems crucial.
 Chicken / poultry unfortunately, despite my favourite “light” meat source seemed to produce the worst Omega 6:3 ratio.
 Hence, Vitamin-E supplementation to counter pro-inflammatory, anti-thyroid effects ~ seems advisable.

 Once the beef mince (as example) is submerged with their oils & water = drain through the colander and briefly press down to further separate the liquids and dry proteins for a minute or two.
 Then, boil a kettle and pour it through.